 Scotta, B.A., et. al. Organizational Behavior and Human Decision Processes, November 2010, Vol. 113 (2), 127-140.

 Feeling sick at work?
 Maybe you need a more empathic manager.
-This study followed 60 employees at an IT company over two weeks, finding that employees were less likely to report feeling sick if they had a manager with a strong inclination to take an employee’s perspective and feel what he or she was feeling, whether it was positive or negative emotion.
+This study followed 60 employees at an IT company over two weeks, finding that employees were less likely to report feeling sick if they had a manager with a strong inclination to take an employee’s perspective and feel what they were feeling, whether it was positive or negative emotion.
 These employees also felt happier after making progress toward their goals at work than other employees who made similar strides but didn’t have an empathic manager.
 The authors suggest that managers who demonstrate empathy foster a climate of support and understanding at work, which boosts employee well-being—and, in turn, might make these workplaces more productive and cost-effective. —Bernie Wong

 Two Degrees of Separation Can Still Reduce Prejudice against Muslims